thaitype/monguard/memory-bank/InProgressContext.md

 ### **Feature Completed: Return `newVersion` for Version-Aware Operations**

-The MonguardCollection library now returns the updated document version (`newVersion`) from operations that increment the version field.
+The MonguardCollection library now returns the updated document version (`newVersion`) from operations that increment the __v field.
 This enables safe multi-phase workflows without requiring extra database queries.

 #### **✅ What's Been Implemented**